electronicdreamplant/electronicdreamplant.github.io/_projects/2025-09-21-french-flashcards-web-app.md

 After a recent visit to France I decided it was time to actually start learning the language.
 After all, we had been going there for over 20 years, and my schoolboy english was showing the strain.

 I took an excellent Open University intro course called [Get ready for beginners’ French](https://www.open.edu/openlearn/languages/get-ready-beginners-french/content-section-overview?active-tab=description-tab) which helped me think about my objectives and learning styles, and it had some excellent tips from existing students.
-One of these was using flashcards to help with vocabularly.That felt like a good tool to get started with.
+One of these was using flashcards to help with vocabularly.
+That felt like a good tool to get set up before I dive into my full course.

 ## What is on the market aready
 As you might expect, there are dozens of apps already out there that can do this job.
 Some I explored were: